Blog

 Just like any other driver, truckers can make poor choices.
 Distracted driving—whether from texting, adjusting a GPS, or eating—takes their focus off the road for critical seconds.
 Reckless behaviors like speeding, tailgating, or making aggressive lane changes are even more dangerous in a large truck that can’t stop or maneuver quickly.
 Driving under the influence of alcohol or drugs is another major concern.
 When a driver’s actions are the clear cause of a crash, our team works to hold them accountable for the harm they’ve caused, which can sometimes lead to a wrongful death claim in the most tragic cases.

-What Are the First Steps to Take After a Truck Accident?
+What Should You Do Immediately After a Truck Accident?

 The moments following a collision with a semi-truck are often chaotic and overwhelming.
 While it’s hard to think clearly, the actions you take immediately after the crash can significantly impact your health and your ability to recover fair compensation.
 Knowing what to do can protect your rights and lay the groundwork for a strong legal claim.
 If you find yourself in this frightening situation, focus on these four essential steps.